sysdiglabs/terraform-eksblueprints-sysdig-addon/README.md

 # Sysdidg Addon for EKS Blueprints

+---
-**`This project is currently in BETA stage`**
+**_`This project is currently in BETA stage`_**
+---

 ## Introduction
-[Sysdig](https://sysdig.com) is a security and monitoring platform that helps organizations to confidently manage cloud and containers from source to run.
-One of the particularities of [Sysdig](https://sysdig.com) is the ability to seamlessly provide context from Kubernetes clusters as it is built on top of [Falco](https://falco.org/), the de-facto standard for runtime security donated to the CNCF.
+[Sysdig](https://sysdig.com) is a security and monitoring platform that helps organizations to confidently drive cloud and containers by providing insight from source to run.
+[Sysdig](https://sysdig.com) is built on open standards like [Falco](https://falco.org/), [OPA](https://www.openpolicyagent.org/) and [Prometheus](https://prometheus.io/).

-This project contains the [Sysdig](https://sysdig.com) add-on for [AWS EKS Blueprints](https://github.com/aws-ia/terraform-aws-eks-blueprints) as well as the [base blueprint(s)](/blueprints/).
+This project contains the [Sysdig](https://sysdig.com) Terraform add-on for [AWS EKS Blueprints](https://github.com/aws-ia/terraform-aws-eks-blueprints) as well as the  [blueprint(s)](/blueprints/) ready to start creating clusters fast and easy.

 ## EKS add-ons and blueprints

-With this [Sysdig Addon for EKS Blueprints](https://github.com/sysdiglabs/terraform-eksblueprints-sysdig-addon) you can provision EKS clusters tailored to your needs and secured from day-zero as they are deployed together with the [Sysdig agents](https://docs.sysdig.com/en/docs/installation/sysdig-agent/) as well as a set of optional components.
+With this [Sysdig Addon for EKS Blueprints](https://github.com/sysdiglabs/terraform-eksblueprints-sysdig-addon) you can provision EKS clusters tailored to your needs and secured from day-zero as they are deployed together with the [Sysdig agents](https://docs.sysdig.com/en/docs/installation/sysdig-agent/).
 This add-on and the blueprints extends the framework [AWS EKS Blueprints](https://github.com/aws-ia/terraform-aws-eks-blueprints).

-## Addon usage examples

-Check out the [blueprints](/blueprints/) to undesrtand how to use and extend the Sysdig add-on to provision your AWS EKS clusters and keep them secured and monitored with not a single blind spot.
+## Getting started

 The [Getting Started blueprint](/blueprints/getting-started/) illustrates the basic cluster with the most common Sysdig instrumentation for both Secure and Monitor use cases.